 2.5 Media Studies Controversies

-Important debates over media theory have questioned the foundations and hence the results of media research.
-Within academia, theories and research can represent an individual’s lifework and livelihood.
+Essential debates over media theory have questioned the foundations and, hence, the results of media research.
+Within academia, theories and research can represent an individual’s life’s work and livelihood.
 As a result, issues of tenure and position, rather than issues of truth and objectivity, can sometimes fuel discussion over theories and research.

 Problems With Methodology and Theory